 Tutorials: Habitat mapping and habitat characterization techniques.

-Textbook and teaching resource
+Textbook and teaching resources

 Seafloor Geomorphology as benthic habitat.
 2011.
 Ed. by P.T.Harris and E.K.
 Baker.
 Elsevier.